 Morocco went on daylight saving time starting in 2008.
-The contributors to the tz mailing list are of the opinion that this measure does not extend to Western Sahara.
+The tz database currently supposes that this DST does not extend to Western Sahara, but there is no clear evidence either way.

 In 1900, Spanish West Africa was a Spanish possession.
 It comprised four districts on the west coast of Africa: Ifni, Río de Oro, Saguia el Hamra, and Southern Protectorate of Morocco.
 Río de Oro was the area from Cape Blanco and about latitude 21°20' north to latitude 26°; Saguia el Hamra reached from there to about latitude 27°40' north (Cape Juby); and the Southern Protectorate of Morocco extended from there to Oued Draa, the border with French Morocco.
 Ifni was a coastal enclave around the town of Sidi Ifni.
 Spanish Sahara referred to Río de Oro and Saguia el Hamra.
 (In fact, the different names were used somewhat indiscriminately.
 Río de Oro was often applied to the whole colony, excluding Ifni.)
 In 1976, Spain relinquished Spanish Sahara.
 Mauritania and Morocco promptly divided it between them.
 However, Mauritania ceded its portion to Morocco three years later.
 Morocco has administered the region since then.
 The former Southern Protectorate is fully integrated into Morocco.
 As for Spanish Sahara, now known as Western Sahara, other governments have withheld recognition of Morocco's sovereignty pending a referendum.